overture-stack/website/markdown/documentation/maestro/admin-guide/mappings.md

 While this mapping is not configurable in runtime, there may be cases where an administrator will need to change the mapping.

-For example, when updating Songs' <a href="/documentation/song/user-guide/schema/" target="_blank" rel="noopener noreferrer">dynamic schemas</a> the administrator must also update Maestros' index mapping.
+For example, when updating Songs' [dynamic schemas](/documentation/song/admin/schemas/) the administrator must also update Maestros' index mapping.

 **Guidelines for index migration are outlined here:**